 An organized closet may seem more like a luxury than a necessity, especially if you live in NYC and having a closet is a luxury.
 But a well edited wardrobe is truly they key to flawless style, especially for those of us who barely have five minutes to think about what to wear, and the first step to editing your wardrobe is to clean out your closet and organize it in a way that makes getting dressed simple and easy.
-Because not knowing where everything is, having to dig through your closet to find those black strappy sandals or vintage Fendi clutch, or having the stuff you actually wear hidden amongst stuff you totes never wear but feel guilty tossing for fear one day you will, is what landed you in that whole closet full of clothes and nothing to wear sit in the first place, n’est pas?
+Because not knowing where everything is, having to dig through your closet to find those black strappy sandals or vintage Fendi clutch, or having the stuff you actually wear hidden amongst stuff you never wear but feel guilty tossing f, is what landed you in that whole closet full of clothes and nothing to wear situation in the first place, no?
 Cleaning out and editing your closet isn’t easy.
 After all, Rome wasn’t built in a day now was it?
 It takes multiple steps to really get your closet in flawless shape, and trying to do it all in one fell swoop will overwhelm you and you’ll end up with your entire closet’s contents all over your floor and you sitting in the middle of it, crying.
 (Ahem, story of my life.)
 So let’s start with step one, shall we?
 It’s the fun part — gathering inspo and ideas for organizing your closet.

 1. Separate by category.

 Tops, shorts, sweaters, shoes — if you have the space, give each wardrobe cateogry its own section.
 Store each in the most efficient and easy to access way: Drawers for tees and knits, hang tops and blouses, dresses and skirts, shelves for shoes and jeans, shorts can be hung or folded, depending on what you have space for.
 Install a system with closet organizers (you can get the full white glove treat California Closet style, or DIY it on the cheap with Ikea).